3-South

-3-South is an American adult animated series and sitcom that aired on MTV from November 7, 2002, to January 16, 2003.
-The show focuses on two lifelong friends, Sanford and Del, and their adventures at the fictional Barder College.
-With the exception of their roommate Joe, nearly everyone at Barder is stupid and inept.
-Nonetheless, the idiotic, irresponsible, and thoughtless Sanford and Del are portrayed as the series' heroes, whereas the responsible, intelligent Joe is the de facto villain in most episodes.
+3-South is an American adult animated sitcom created by Mark Hentemann for MTV.
+The show premiered on November 7, 2002, and ran for 11 episodes before being cancelled on January 16, 2003 with two episodes not airing.

+History

-The series was created by Family Guy veteran writer Mark Hentemann, loosely based on Mark's college days at Miami University.
+The series was created by Family Guy veteran writer Mark Hentemann during the show's hiatus, loosely based on Mark's college days at Miami University.
 It is the only animated series produced for MTV by Warner Bros.
-Animation.
-Creator Mark Hentemann would later go on to create Bordertown for Fox, which also ran for just one season.
+Animation; Paramount Global currently owns the series via MTV.
+Previously, MTV was part of Warner Bros.' sister company, Warner-Amex Satellite Entertainment before the network was sold to Viacom in 1986.
+After 3-South was canceled Creator Mark Hentemann would later go on to create Bordertown for Fox, which also ran for just one season due to low ratings and negative critical reception.

 The show's theme song is The Flaming Lips' song "Fight Test" from the album Yoshimi Battles the Pink Robots.

+Premise

+The show revolves around two lifelong dim-witted friends, named Sanford and Del and their misadventures at the fictional Barder College.
+With the exception of their intelligent pre-med roommate Joe, nearly everyone at Barder is dumb and incompetent.
+Nonetheless, the idiotic, irresponsible, and thoughtless Sanford and Del are portrayed as the series' heroes, whereas the responsible, cynical, intelligent Joe is the de facto villain in most episodes.